MicrosoftDocs/win32/desktop-src/LearnWin32/learn-to-program-for-windows.md

 In the first module, you'll learn step-by-step how to create and show a window.
 Later modules will introduce the Component Object Model (COM), graphics and text, and user input.

 For this series, it is assumed that you have a good working knowledge of C++ programming.
 No previous experience with Windows programming is assumed.
-If you are new to C++, you can find learning material at the [Visual C++ Developer Center](https://msdn.microsoft.com/vstudio//default.aspx).
-(This resource may not be available in some languages and countries.)
+If you are new to C++, learning material is availavble in the [C++ language documentation](https://msdn.microsoft.com/vstudio//default.aspx).

 ## In this section